runpod/docs/docs/pods/templates/overview.md

 There a few types of Templates:

-- **Managed by RunPod**: Also known as offical Templates; these templates are created and maintained by RunPod.
+- **Managed by RunPod**: Also known as official Templates; these templates are created and maintained by RunPod.
 - **Custom Templates**:
   - **Community Templates**: Custom Templates shared by the community.
   - **Private Templates**: Custom Templates created by you or if using a team account, shared inside your team.